Medically reviewed by Drugs.com. Last updated on Jan 9, 2024.

 FOR INFUSION ONLY

-Patients unable to take Sandimmune® Soft Gelatin Capsules or Oral Solution pre- or postoperatively may be treated with the I.V. concentrate.
-Sandimmune® Injection (cyclosporine injection, USP) is administered at 1/3 the oral dose.
-The initial dose of Sandimmune® Injection (cyclosporine injection, USP) should be given 4-12 hours prior to transplantation as a single I.V. dose of 5-6 mg/kg/day.
+Patients unable to take Sandimmune Soft Gelatin Capsules or Oral Solution pre- or postoperatively may be treated with the intravenous (IV) concentrate.
+Sandimmune Injection (cyclosporine injection, USP) is administered at 1/3 the oral dose.
+The initial dose of Sandimmune Injection (cyclosporine injection, USP) should be given 4 to 12 hours prior to transplantation as a single intravenous dose of 5 to 6 mg/kg/day.
 This daily single dose is continued postoperatively until the patient can tolerate the soft gelatin capsules or oral solution.
-Patients should be switched to Sandimmune® Soft Gelatin Capsules or Oral Solution as soon as possible after surgery.
+Patients should be switched to Sandimmune Soft Gelatin Capsules or Oral Solution as soon as possible after surgery.
 In pediatric usage, the same dose and dosing regimen may be used, although higher doses may be required.

-Immediately before use, the I.V. concentrate should be diluted 1 mL Sandimmune® Injection (cyclosporine injection, USP) in 20 mL-100 mL 0.9% Sodium Chloride Injection or 5% Dextrose Injection and given in a slow intravenous infusion over approximately 2-6 hours.
+Immediately before use, the intravenous concentrate should be diluted 1 mL Sandimmune Injection (cyclosporine injection, USP) in 20 mL to 100 mL 0.9% Sodium Chloride Injection or 5% Dextrose Injection and given in a slow intravenous infusion over approximately 2 to 6 hours.